kaykayl/one-prompt-websites/README.md

 ## About

-Built by [Your Name].
+Built by Kyle Licarte.
 Part of a larger series on how non-technical founders can build high-quality websites without a design or engineering team.

-Follow along → [Your Instagram / YouTube / X handle]
+Follow along → Instagram: @kaykierl